Strategy 1: Automatically answer 15% of tickets directly in your chat widget

 — Alisa Ogden, Sales Manager at VESSEL

-For inspiration, here are the most common uses of interactive Flows across Gorgias merchants:
+For inspiration, here are the most common uses of Flows across Gorgias merchants:

 Use all 6 spaces for Flows

-Your widget has space for 6 buttons, any combination of Quick Response Flows and interactive Flows you’d like.
+Chat has space for 6 Flows.
 Use all 6 to cover the widest breadth of repetitive questions that would otherwise become tickets for your support team.

-You can make your Quick Response Flows more discoverable by programming your widget to unfurl when customers land on your website.
+You can make your Flows more discoverable by programming your Chat to unfurl when customers land on your website.

-Here’s the code if you want to automatically expand your widget:
+Here’s the code if you want to automatically expand your Chat:

-Activate Order Management Flows to reduce order status and return requests
+Activate Order Management to reduce order status and return requests

-In addition to Quick Response Flows, you can turn your widget into an order portal with Order Management Flows.
+In addition to Flows, you can turn your Chat into an order portal with Order Management.
 They help customers track their orders, report issues, and request refunds or cancellations without any agent interaction.

-Here’s what Order Management Flows look like on Loop Earplugs’ website:
+Here’s what Order Management looks like on Loop Earplugs’ website:

 New to Order Management Flows?
 Learn how to set them up with this step-by-step guide.